-Splunk's uses its own Simplified XML syntax to create basic dashboards, views, and forms.
-Simplified XML is a layer that sits on top of an Advanced XML implementation.
-Many advanced features in views are based on modules that require Advanced XML syntax.
-The Splunk module reference lists all modules available for building advanced views.
+Splunk Enterprise uses its own simple XML syntax to create basic dashboards, views, and forms.
+Simple XML is a layer that sits on top of an advanced XML implementation.
+Many advanced features in views are based on modules that require advanced XML syntax.
+The Splunk Module Reference lists all modules available for building advanced views.

-This manual describes how to start out with Simplified XML syntax for dashboards, forms, and views, and then convert them to Advanced XML syntax to implement the more advanced features.
+This manual describes how to build dashboards, forms, and views using advanced XML syntax to implement the more advanced features.
 It discusses some of the most commonly used modules with examples.

 Customize Splunk Web

 There are many ways to customize views in Splunk Web.
 This manual discusses:

 - Customizing the Splunk Web login screen

 - Using CSS to customize the look of a view or app

 For more information about extending and creating Splunk Enterprise modules, see the Module System User Manual.